eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 ## Contribution Policies

-Pull requests and Issues are enabled.
-And, the project contain a CONTRIBUTING policy.
+File not found.
+The project does not contain a CONTRIBUTED policy.

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | PASS
+OSS contribution best practices | FAIL

 # Coding Standards